 Empower through education

-The Encounters Fellowships at the National Museum is only made possible with the support of our donors.
+Encounters Fellowships at the National Museum are made possible with the support of our donors.

-This program is in its fifth year and has seen 12 individual Aboriginal and Torres Strait Islander future cultural leaders hone their skills in museology — impacting thousands within communities across the country.
+This program is in its fifth year and has seen 12 First Nations future cultural leaders hone their skills in museology – impacting thousands within communities across the country.

 This selective program provides successful candidates with the opportunity to work alongside experts at the National Museum in Canberra, other Australian national institutions the British Museum in London as well as other institutions around the globe.